 This attachment contains an overview of the cost of tax expenditures provided to taxpayers through the tax system.

 Tax expenditures provide a benefit to a specified activity or class of taxpayer.
-They can be delivered as a tax exemption, tax deduction, tax offset, reduced tax rate or deferral of tax liability.
-The Government can use tax expenditures to allocate resources to different activities or taxpayers in much the same way that it can use direct expenditure programs.
-For this reason, and noting their direct impact on the fiscal balance, these concessions are generally called 'tax expenditures'.
+They can be delivered as a tax exemption, tax deduction, tax offset, reduced tax rate or deferral of a tax liability.
+The Government can use tax expenditures to allocate resources to different activities or taxpayers in much the same way that it can use direct expenditure programmes.
+For this reason, and noting their direct impact on the fiscal balance, these concessions are generally called tax expenditures.

-Table 3.20 contains estimates of aggregate tax expenditures for the period from 2007‑08 to 2014‑15.
-These estimates are consistent with tax expenditure data reported in the 2010 Tax Expenditures Statement.
-Changes in GDP forecasts have been reflected in the revised estimates of tax expenditures as a proportion of GDP.
+Table 20 contains estimates of aggregate tax expenditures for the period from 2003‑04 to 2010‑11.
+These estimates are consistent with tax expenditure data reported in the 2006 Tax Expenditures Statement.
+Changes in GDP forecasts are reflected in the revised estimates of tax expenditures as a proportion of GDP.